cambiotraining/bacterial-genomics/materials/30-poppunk.md

 Using `PopPUNK`, assign your Pneumococcal genomes to GPSCs.

+- Make sure you have created an `assemblies.txt` file with your assembly files (see above).
 - Activate the software environment: `mamba activate poppunk`.
 - Run the script we provide in `scripts` using `bash scripts/05-run_poppunk.sh`.
 - When the analysis starts you will get several messages print on the screen.